w3c/wot-testing/events/2022.09.Online/README.md

 Final test inputs need to be captured for these deliverables in order to proceed to CR in the near future.
 These have all reached CR draft status.

+### Contribution to TD 1.1 specification
+  - Provide the TDs and TMs of your implementation of the TD 1.1 specification at https://github.com/w3c/wot-testing/tree/main/events/2022.09/TD.
+    You need to group them under your implementation name, like `intel-nodejs/TDs` or `intel-nodejs/TMs`.
+  - Copy and fill in the [manual.csv](https://github.com/w3c/wot-testing/blob/main/events/2022.09.Online/TD/manual.csv) for the TD 1.1 specification and submit it in the TD directory under your implementation.
+This file is needed for the manual results.
+    This file should go in the folder of your implementation.

+### Contribution to Architecture specification
+  - Copy and fill in the [template.csv](https://github.com/w3c/wot-testing/blob/main/events/2022.09.Online/Architecture/template.csv) for the Architecture specification assertions and submit it in the Architecture directory under Results.
+    This file should go in a folder named after your implementation.
+    Use the same name as used under other specifications.

+### Contribution to Discovery specification
+  - Instructions To Do.

 ## Profiles
 This combined testfest + plugfest should evaluate implementations of the WoT Profile specification and identify potential out of the box interoperability problems.